Gluten-Free Suggestions!

 -- Ronzoni (spaghetti, penne, macaroni)

 Cookies -- For the occasional cookie treat, there are lots of great cookies out there.
-Personally, if I'm going to eat a cookie, I'd rather make them myself!
-You can use almond flour, but be careful of the oxalates, if you are sticking to a low-oxalate diet.
-Better yet, find a non-cookie recipe to make instead!
+Personally, when we ate cookies, I'd make them myself.
+Please stay AWAY from almond flour!
+Almonds are super high in oxalates.
+Better yet, find a non-cookie recipe to make instead, if you want a sweet treat.